-The console can output up to 12 universes of DMX (called DMX Lines) which may be routed to the 4 XLR sockets or over Ethernet.
+The console can output up to 16 universes of DMX (called DMX Lines) which may be routed to the 8 XLR sockets or over Ethernet.
+The Pro versions of Pearl Expert and Tiger Touch can output 16 Universes.
+The Titan One dongle is limited to a single universe.
 By connecting further DMX processing nodes to the network using TitanNet, you can control up to 64 universes.

-Switch to System mode, press [DMX Settings].
+Switch to System mode by holding Avo and pressing Disk, press [DMX Settings].

 Select a Node on the left (where the DMX is going to), click the blue arrow.
 On the right, select the DMX line it will be fed by.
 The 'i' buttons set properties for Nodes/Lines.
-(Section 5.5, p178).
+(Section 5.5, p198).

-To change the IP address of the console, press [Network Settings] in System mode (Section 14.1.1, p191).
+To change the IP address of the console, press [Network Settings] in System mode (Section 14.1.1, p211).

-To change User Settings which let you personalise how the console works, hold down Avo and select [User Settings] (Section.12.3.3, p176).
+To change User Settings which let you personalise how the console works, hold down Avo and select [User Settings] (Section.12.3.3, p196).